Grit book cover

 Angela Duckworth

-Angela Duckworth is an American psychologist, professor at the University of Pennsylvania, and founder of the Character Lab.
-Her research focuses on grit, self-control, and other non-cognitive traits that predict success.
-She is a MacArthur Fellow and a leading voice in positive psychology and education reform.
+Angela Duckworth is an American psychologist, professor at the University of Pennsylvania, and founder of Character Lab.
+She is best known for her research on grit, self-control, and other non-cognitive traits that influence long-term achievement.
+Her work has helped reshape conversations in education, leadership, and personal development by showing that success depends on more than intelligence or innate talent.
+Duckworth is also a MacArthur Fellow, a distinction that reflects the impact of her contributions to psychology.
+Through her research, writing, and public speaking, she has become a leading voice in positive psychology and education reform.

 Get This Summary in Your Preferred Format